 Turfgrass Sod

-So you need some sod or have some questions… you’ve come to the right place!
 We grow and sell Nugget/Kenai Kentucky Bluegrass turf and are the leading producer of sod for Alaska.
 We produce sod in accordance with Turfgrass Producers International specifications.

 LAWN QUALITY SOD